dbandstra/zang/README.md

 Before building the examples, you will need to initialize git submodules, as some of the examples use an external dependency ([zig-wav](https://git.sr.ht/~dbandstra/zig-wav)).

+*Note*: You may have to clear the `zig-cache` folder in between building different examples.
+This bug will be fixed in Zig 0.7.1.

 ```
 git submodule init
 git submodule update